 - 1. Utilize portable sediment tanks with elevated and screened intake hoses to withdraw water from the trench and to minimize pumping of deposited sediment.
 Where not practicable (due to space within the rail ROW) commercial sediment filter bags may be used.
 A dewatering hose will be connected to a filter bag placed on the ground surface within a stabilized area.
 As needed additional erosion and sediment controls may be installed as determined by the Environmental Inspector.
-Sediment filter bags will be inspected regularly and disposed of in upland locations at least 100 feet from a wetland or waterbody or disposed of at an off-site disposal location in accordance with the Soil Management Plan (Appendix L) (BMP Document Section 4).
+Sediment filter bags will be inspected regularly.
+The trapped sediment will be disposed of in upland locations at least 100 feet from a wetland or waterbody or disposed of at an off-site disposal location in accordance with the Soil Management Plan (Appendix L) (BMP Document Section 4) and the bag itself will be thrown away in a dumpster.
 A Sediment Dewatering Bag detail is provided on the Plan and Profile Drawings (Sheet C-602 of Appendix C) to show the general design of one of the methods that may be utilized by the construction Contractor. - 2.
 Manage trapped sediment collected during dewatering activities as excavated soil materials as described in the Soil and Materials Management Plan (Appendix L). - 3.
 Include standby pumps and power sources for continuous operation. - 4.
 Consist of wellpoints, deep wells, cut-off walls, riser pipes, swing joints, header lines, valves, pumps, discharge lines, and all other necessary fittings, accessories, and equipment for a complete operating system.